-- Students enrolled in certain programs will be subject to a criminal background check prior to enrollment to ensure they are qualified to meet occupational or employment requirements, clinical or internship/externship placement requirements or licensure standards for many programs, including but not limited to those in the allied health or criminal justice fields. - Enrollment for students may not be granted when the background check identifies a conviction, pending case, or unresolved deferral/diversion for any felonies or misdemeanors. - A student's inability to obtain criminal background clearance may prohibit opportunities for program completion and job placement.
+- Students enrolled in certain programs will be subject to a criminal background check prior to enrollment to ensure they are qualified to meet occupational or employment requirements, clinical or internship/externship placement requirements or licensure standards for many programs, including but not limited to those in the allied health or trades fields. - Students may not be enrolled if the background check identifies items such as a criminal conviction, pending case, or unresolved deferral/diversion that the School considers likely to negatively impact the student's chances of employment. - A student's inability to obtain criminal background clearance may prohibit opportunities for program completion and job placement.
 It is the student's responsibility to contact the agency to verify conditions.
 The school cannot contact the background check agency. - All students re-entering students are subject to the same background check requirements as a new student.